|

 was something that they could/should have

 done to avoid it.
-They rarely
+They often

-reveal this sense of responsibility until
+don't reveal this sense of responsibility

-much later in life (and often
+until much later in life (and

-initially, only to a counsellor)
+often initially, only to a counsellor)

 after they have carried the guilt